Sai7xp/personal-site/src/content/blog/03-charsets-encodings/index.md

 The decimal equivalent of U+0048 (Hex -> 0x48) is 72. wondering how ?

-> (4 x 16^1 + 8 x 16^0) = 72
+> (4 × 16¹ + 8 × 16⁰) = 72

-If we carefully observe letter `H` in ASCII is also 72.
+If we observe carefully, letter `H` in ASCII is also 72.
 So the first 128 characters in Unicode are same as ASCII to support backward compatibility.

 But wait how do we store `U+1F431` in memory ?
 Remember, **Unicode is not an encoding.** It's just a standard that assigned numbers to all the characters.
 So we need a encoding mechanism to store the Unicode Points.

 That's where UTF(Unicode Transformation Format) comes into the picture.
-UTF was created by the genius minds **Ken Thompson and Rob Pike**.
-Yes, the same guys who created Go lang.
+UTF was designed by the genius minds **Ken Thompson and Rob Pike**.
+Yes, the same legends who created Golang.

-A unicode-point takes anywhere between 1-4 bytes.
+A unicode-point takes anywhere between 1-4 bytes to store.
 So how about assigning 32-bits for each Unicode Point ?
 Well, that is what UTF-32 does.

 ## UTF-32

-In this encoding every Codepoint is stored in memory using fixed 32 bits.
+In this encoding every codepoint is stored in memory using fixed 32 bits.
 But you noticed the problem right, it consumes more space.
-As we have seen already letter `H` Unicode value is U+0048 and it's binary is `01001000`.
-We just need 8 bits here.
+As we saw earlier, letter `H` Unicode value is U+0048 and it's binary is `01001000`.
+We just need 8 bits to store it.
 But UTF-32 encoding stores it as `00000000000000000000000001001000` lot of space is wasted.
-Few Unicode points require more space but few require less space.
+Some Unicode points require more space but few require less space.
 How do we solve this problem and reduce the memory consumption.
-Well that's where magic happened, we have a new encoding system called UTF-8.
+Well that's where the magic happened, we have a new encoding system called UTF-8.

 ## UTF-8

-It's a variable length encoding, uses 1 to 4 bytes per characrer depending on the unicode point.
+UTF-8 variable length encoding, uses 1 to 4 bytes per character depending on the unicode point.
 And this is the most widely used encoding system.
 Wait, If UTF-8 encodes each unicode point in different byte sizes how does it decodes back ?
 I mean how do we group the next _x_ bytes to display one unicode point ? (_x_ can vary from 1 to 4)

-Byte grouping will be done based on the below pattern.
-If it starts with `11110xxx` then we have to group next 4 bytes to make it as one unicode point.
+This byte grouping will be done based on the below pattern.
+If it starts with `11110xxx` then we have to group next 4 bytes to form one unicode point.
 ![UTF-8 Encoding Pattern](utf-8.png)

 #### Let's encode one emoji using UTF-8 and see how that works:

-💩 Emoji requires 4 bytes so the first byte should look like `11110xxx` and the remaining continuation bytes will look like `10xxxxxx`.
+Emoji 💩 (`U+1F4A9`) requires 4 bytes so the first byte should look like `11110xxx` and the remaining continuation bytes will look like `10xxxxxx`.
 And these question marks are empty places where we can store `1F4A9`
 ![alt text](emoji-unicode.png)

 If we convert `1F4A9` into decimal we will get `128169` -> `11111010010101001`.
-So start from right we can divide our binary and put it in the empty places.
+So starting from right we can divide our binary and fill in the empty places.
 And the whole binary gets stored in memory.
 ![alt text](utf-8-pattern.png)
 <br/>
 ![alt text](utf-8-final.png)